QingweiJi/QingweiJi.github.io/README.md

 Please jump to https://qingweiji.github.io/

-The topics include machine learning systems, distributed training, serverless computing, etc.
+The topics include machine learning scheduling systems, distributed training, LLM training/inference, etc.

 Anyone is welcomed to leave comments and discuss with me!